arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 --{{0}}--
 Many thanks to Peter and Joy for their work developing this excellent content!

-While our webinar today will cover all of the topics in their module, we won't be doing all of the exercises or quiz questions, so if you're interested in getting just a bit more practice, I suggest you check out the module after our session.
+Our webinar today will **not** cover all of the topics in their module, as we simply won't have time, so I suggest you check out the module after our session.

 ## Learn by doing